IvarvandenBosch/Searchle/README.md

 # What is Searchle?
-A react search bar with different features like searching by first and last name, bolded search values.
+Searchle is a react search bar with different features like searching by first and last name, bolded search values.
 This was one of my first React projects and I learned a lot from it.

 ## Preview